Cookie Consent by Free Privacy Policy Generator Distributed Caching and Domain Objects Caching Pattern for .NET - NCache

 1. RemovedItemCallback: This is a delegate that allows your application to be notified asynchronously when the given item is removed from the cache.

-2. Expiration: You can specify an absolute time or idle time expiration.
-Although, we did not specify any expiration above, you could have specified two types of expirations.
-One is a fixed-time expiration (e.g. 10 minutes from now) and the second is an idle-time expiration (e.g. if item is idle for 2 minutes).
+2. Expiration: You can specify an absolute time or an idle time expiration.
+Although we did not specify any expiration above, you could have specified two types of expirations.
+One is a fixed-time expiration (e.g., 10 minutes from now) and the second is an idle-time expiration (e.g., if the item is idle for 2 minutes).

 Caching Relationships